maxmurdoch/flock/src/pages/products/trainee.md

     text: Download
     to: /download
   description: |-
-    * Flight assessment and training insurance
+    * Flight assessment and training insurance from £5.95
-    * On-demand policies from £5.95
     * Drone and accessory cover (up to £3K)
     * £1M Public Liability cover
+    * Instant proof-of-insurance for PfCO applications.
   header: 'Pay-as-you-fly drone insurance for trainee pilots '
 why:
   description: >-
-    Flock has helped over 500 trainee drone pilots get their Permission for Commercial Operations (PfCO).
+    So far, Flock has helped over 500 pilots get their Permission for Commercial Operations.
   list:
     - text: >-
-        Policies can be purchased on the spot, or pre-booked up to 10 days in advance.
-      title: Insurance when you need it
-    - text: >-
-        Get flight assessment insurance from £6.
+        Get flight assessment insurance from £5.95.
 Any training flights can also be covered too.
       title: 'Flight assessment insurance '
-    - text: Flock’s policies are EC785/2004 compliant and approved by the CAA.
-      title: 'Fully compliant  '
     - text: >-
-        Once you've got your PfCO, you can easily upgrade to a commercial operator account.
+        Insurance can be purchased on the spot, or pre-booked up to 10 days in advance.
-      title: 'Easy to Upgrade '
+      title: 'Cover when you need it '
     - text: Flight assessment rescheduled?
 Cancel beforehand and get a full refund.
       title: 'Cancel with a tap '
     - text: >-
-        Chat to our customer support team through the app.
-We usually reply in minutes.
+        Our customer support team will guide you through applying for your licence.
-      title: Instant support
+      title: PfCO support
+    - text: Flock’s policies are EC785/2004 compliant and approved by the CAA.
+      title: 'Fully Compliant '
+    - text: >-
+        Once you've got your PfCO, you can easily upgrade to a commercial operator account.
+      title: 'Easy to Upgrade '
   title: Why do trainee pilots fly with Flock?
 flightSchool:
   list: